-6A.2.1 6.1.5.1 General Policies: Significant Natural Areas
+6A.2.1 General Policies: Significant Natural Areas

-- 1. 2.
-Development or site alteration shall not be permitted within Significant Natural Areas (including or their established or minimum buffers), as illustrated designated on Schedule 21-, Eexceptions are identified in accordance with the general Permitted Uses listed below policies in 6.1.46A.1.2 and within the Significant Natural Areas policies in 6.1.56A.2. - 2.
-3. In accordance with the applicable policies in 6.1.46A.1.2 and 6.1.56A.2, dependent or site alteration may be permitted within the adjacent lands to Significant Natural Areas provided that it has been demonstrated through an EIS or EA that there will be no negative impacts on to the protected natural heritage features and areas or their associated ecological functions.
-Exceptions are identified in the General Permitted Uses listed below and within the Significant Natural Areas policies.
+- 1. Development or site alteration shall not be permitted within Significant Natural Areas including their established or minimum buffers as designated on Schedule 1, except in accordance with the general policies in 6A.1.2 and the Significant Natural Areas policies in 6A.2. - 2.
+In accordance with the applicable policies in 6A.1.2 and 6A.2, development or site alteration may be permitted within the adjacent lands to Significant Natural Areas provided that it has been demonstrated through an EIS or EA that there will be no negative impacts to the protected natural heritage features and areas or their associated ecological functions.

-6A.2.2 6.1.5.2 Significant Areas of Natural and Scientific Interest (ANSI)
+6A.2.2 Significant Areas of Natural and Scientific Interest (ANSI)